mokdevel/darcAiMover/README.md

 # darcAiMover
 An Arma 3 AI mover to headless clients.
 This is only needed on server and NOT on headless clients.

+Feel free to steal or improve the code.
+Credits can be given to *darc* (that's me).

+## What is so special?
+The naked guys issue.
+If you spawn the AI on the server, make sure they are on the server for eg. 30secs before moving the group to a headless client.
+Arma needs some time for the AI to settle down or something.
+Moving them too fast will result in (random) naked guys.

+This AI mover will delay the move of an AI group to a headless client.
+Check your .rpt for spam.

+NOTE: If you spawn the AI locally on the HC, the issue of naked guys does not exist.

 ## How to test
 In short - no detailed guide here. :-)
 - Setup a dedicated Arma 3 server with a mission in virtual reality (player and up to 6 headless client entities)